 - Scalability: Is your business growing or spreading out?
 Will you need to add additional branches/locations down the track?
 Look for a vendor that offers painless scalability.

-- Existing Infrastructure: Are you looking to replace your existing SDWAN, or starting from scratch.
+- Existing Infrastructure: Are you looking to replace your existing SDWAN, or are you starting from scratch?
 Do you need a hybrid solution to integrate with your existing MPLS?

-To sum up, SDWAN is a very technical and often confusing topic that can take some time to fully grasp.
+To sum up, SDWAN is a very technical (and often confusing!) topic that can take time to fully grasp.
 And that’s totally okay.
-Ultimately, it’s a networking solution for your business, whether you have multiple locations or simply require bundled Internet connectivity to optimise your connections and performance.
+Ultimately, it’s a networking solution for your business, whether you have multiple locations or simply require bundled internet connectivity to optimise your connections and performance.

 With multiple products and factors to choose from, it’s not something to rush into, and it certainly doesn’t need to be considered as a replacement to MPLS (though it’s certainly a viable alternative for many).
 Some businesses choose to utilise both SDWAN and MPLS, and some will choose one over the other.